kaled-alshmrany/FuSeBMC/README.md

 The results of FuSeBMC in Test-Comp 2022 are available in this link: https://test-comp.sosy-lab.org/2024/results/results-verified/

-All files to reproducing Test-Comp Results: https://test-comp.sosy-lab.org/2024/systems.php
+All files to reproduce Test-Comp Results: https://test-comp.sosy-lab.org/2024/systems.php

 Presentation and tutorial: